Last Update: 3/25/20

 What about any damages they’ve sustained by the buyer breaching the contract — how does the seller get compensated for that harm?
 What about the deposit?

-Florida law – real estate law as well as contract law — provides sellers with a variety of legal remedies.
-However, in most Florida real estate contracts, the agreement will spell out the remedies available to the seller in the event of a default by the buyer (that’s one of the many reasons why it’s important to READ the contract).
+Florida law – real estate common law as well as contract law — provides sellers with a variety of legal remedies.
+However, in most Florida real estate contracts, the agreement will spell out the remedies available to the seller in the event of a default by the buyer (that’s one of the many reasons why it’s important to READ the contract before you sign it).

 When a buyer breaches a real estate contract, most sellers get upset and bark out that they are going to sue the buyer for their damages while at the same time forcing the buyer to purchase the property.
 However, that’s not the way things work; under Florida law, the seller must choose between alternative remedies.